WordPress/openverse/documentation/reference/ci_cd.md

 | `api`              | 🛠️            |           | 🛠️                 | 🚀    | 🚀          |            |
 | `frontend`         |               |           |                    |       |             | 🚀         |

-🚀 implies that the image is published to GHCR. 🛠️ implies that the image is built but not published.
+🚀 denotes that the image is published to GHCR. 🛠️ denotes that the image is built but not published.

 ```{note}